cansyl/DEEPScreen/README.md

 3) Check if the target(s) of interest is among the 704 DEEPScreen targets, and if so, find the ChEMBL identifier(s) of the target(s) of interest.
 The source file for these operations: 'DEEPScreen_704_Targets_UniP_EntN_GenSym_Org_ChEid.txt'

 4) Search for the ChEMBL identifier of the target(s) of interest in the model files folder ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)) to find and to download the necessary model file triplet(s), as the model filenames contain ChEMBL identifiers (example below).
+It is sufficient to download only the model file triplet of the target protein of interest, since target-based predictive models are independent from each other.

 5) Place the model file triplet(s) in the **tflearnModels** folder